ThanatPay/pytest-tips/README.md

 `source requirements.txt` to set library that you need
 - after you run `make install` to install requirements library, you can check version of library to set requirements again for fix version by `pip freeze | less`

-you must be create build system by GitHub Actions to allow double check before deploy others environment or cloud platform
+you must be create build system by GitHub Actions to allow double check before drive into others environment or cloud platform